-Twitter is a very effective social networks for marketing purposes.
+Twitter is a very effective social network for marketing purposes.
 But it is also the social network where many people give up for lack of understanding.
-In my home country Germany Twitter has a huge problem to fight off the prejudice it would mainly be for news.
+In my home country, Germany Twitter has a huge problem to fight off the prejudice it would mainly be for news.

 And even people who already have some considerable success on Twitter do most of the time not know all about tweaking their Twitter activity and optimize for more success and better results.

 So here is a collection of 16 quick tips and tricks to get more out of your Twitter activity.

 This is so basic it does not deserve a number in my list of Twitter tips.
 But I still need to mention it once before going on.
 Before you can expect people to follow, listen and trust you, you need to take the time and efforts to fill out your profile: Upload a profile picture, include a Twitter header on your profile, fill out the bio and tell people what they can expect if they follow you.